Warning: Excessive Schmoopiness

 "Um."
 Annie frowns for a moment but soon counts on her fingertips the list Jeff knows she has memorized.
 "Spicy food, walking, castor oil, sex -"

 "Sold."
-Whipping off his t-shirt, Jeff cradles Annie's jaw and lunges at her mouth.
+Jeff cradles Annie's jaw and lunges at her mouth.
 She kisses back distractedly for a second before pushing at his chest, murmuring, "What are you doing?" high-pitched and breathy against his mouth.

 "We need to get that baby out of you because you are making zero amounts of sense."
-He makes a play for her mouth again.
+He whips off his t-shirt and makes a play for her mouth again.

-"Jeff, I'm just…stop a minute," she whispers frantically between kisses.
+"Jeff, I'm just…stop a minute," she whispers frantically between kisses and licks of his tongue.
 "Is it crazy to want everything to go perfectly?"

 "Okay, okay.
 I know nothing goes perfectly.
 I know that.
-I just want everything to be okay," she glances down at her stomach and rubs it softly.
+I just want everything to be okay."
+She glances down at her stomach and rubs it softly, the same circling motion she's done for weeks now.
 "She's five days late, Jeff.
 I want to meet her already."

 Jeff smiles in spite of the pitch of his stomach because whatever happens is going to happen any day now and holy crap.
 But his eyes soften to roam the worried bite of Annie's lips and he hopes the squeeze of his hand says everything she needs to hear.